 Still, there were few prepared to take any of this seriously.
 A foolish prank, was the general conclusion of the press.
 In October that year, however, the Labour Party’s annual conference debated and passed a motion on the subject:

 That this Conference, realising that the verdict in the recent Pollitt kidnapping case was merely an instance of class prejudice on the part of juries, calls for such an alteration in the law as will ensure adequate representation of all workers on juries.

 The property requirement for jurors still applied at this stage, and the fear was that this wasn’t just an isolated incident: the hostility shown towards Pollitt in the court could apply to any one of them, any prominent member of the labour movement.
 At a time when industrial tensions were high, and many were confidently expecting a general strike, the judicial system could not be expected to act impartially.

 As if to make the point, within a fortnight of that conference, Harry Pollitt was himself in the dock, arrested and charged – along with eleven other communists – with seditious conspiracy under the Incitement to Mutiny Act of 1797.
 He received a 12-month sentence.

 Despite which, it’s still hard not to conclude that the snatching of Pollitt wasn’t the most serious of incidents.
-In Italy, Mussolini’s thugs were punishing their opponents by forcing them to drink a whole bottle of castor oil, resulting in a case of chronic diarrhoea that could incapacitate a man for a week.
+In Italy, Mussolini’s thugs were punishing their opponents by forcing them to drink a whole bottle of castor oil, resulting in chronic diarrhoea that could incapacitate a man for a week.
 In Britain, by contrast, the fascists rubbed mustard oil on their victim’s chest to ease his cough.
 A very British kidnapping.